 The Barrier-Too-Close Problem (p.
-642) Revisited
+700) Revisited

+- It is for single-barrier options.

-- Our idea solves it. - It runs in linear time, unlike an earlier quadratic-time solution with trinomial trees (pp. 649ff). - Unlike an earlier solution using combinatorics (p.
-633), now the choice of n is not that restricted. - The handling of single-barrier options is similar. - We can build the tree treating S as if it were a second barrier. - Alternatively, we can pick $\Delta \tau \equiv T/m$ as our length of a period Δt without any adjustment.
+- Our idea solves it.

+- It runs in linear time, unlike an earlier quadratic-time solution with trinomial trees (pp. 708ff).

+- Unlike an earlier solution using combinatorics (p.
+691), now the choice of n is not that restricted.

+- Here is how.